ravishankarkumar/officialcto/docs/interview-section/design-principles/intro-design-principles.md

         creditCardProcessor.process(100.0, "user1");
         payPalProcessor.process(50.0, "user2");
-        // Output:
-        // Validating credit card for user1
-        // Processing credit card payment: $100.0 for user1
-        // Logging credit card transaction: $100.0 for user1
-        // Validating PayPal for user2
-        // Processing PayPal payment: $50.0 for user2
-        // Logging PayPal transaction: $50.0 for user2
     }
 }
 ```
 - **Improvements with Principles**:
-  - **Single Responsibility** (Lecture 2): Each class has one job (e.g., `CreditCardService` handles credit card logic).
+  - **SRP**: Each class has one job (`CreditCardService`, `Logger`).
-  - **Open/Closed** (Lecture 3): New payment types added via new classes.
+  - **OCP**: Add new payment types with new classes.
-  - **Dependency Inversion** (Lecture 6): Depends on `PaymentService` abstraction.
+  - **DIP**: `PaymentProcessor` depends on `PaymentService` abstraction.
+  - **SoC**: Logging separated into `Logger` class.
-  - **KISS** (Lecture 8): Simplified logic with clear interfaces.
+  - **KISS**: Simplified flow with interfaces.
-  - **Clean Code** (Section 9): Meaningful names, modularity.
+  - **Clean Code**: Meaningful names, modularity.
-- **Big O**: O(1) for `process` (direct calls).
-- **Edge Cases**: Handles invalid inputs via service implementations.

 **Systematic Approach**:
 - Clarified requirements (process payments, support extensibility).
 - Designed UML diagrams to show poor vs. principled designs.
-- Implemented Java classes with principled design (SOLID, KISS).
+- Implemented Java classes with principled design (SOLID, SoC, KISS).
 - Tested with `main` method for different payment types.

 ## Real-World Application
-Imagine refactoring an e-commerce payment system to follow design principles, where Single Responsibility separates payment logic, Open/Closed enables new payment types, and KISS simplifies the codebase.
-This ensures scalability and maintainability, supporting features like new payment methods or logging.
-Applying principles—paired with patterns like Strategy (Section 3, Lecture 10)—demonstrates your ability to mentor teams on robust design.
+Imagine refactoring an e-commerce payment system to follow design principles, where SRP separates payment logic, OCP enables new payment types, and SoC separates logging.
+This ensures scalability and maintainability.
+Pairing principles with patterns like Strategy (Section 3) demonstrates your ability to design robust, extensible systems.

 ## Practice Exercises
 Apply design principles with these exercises:
-- **Easy**: Design a UML diagram and Java code for a `Logger` system, comparing poor vs. principled design (SRP, KISS).
+- **Easy**: Design a UML diagram and Java code for a `Logger` system, comparing poor vs. principled design (SRP, SoC, KISS).
-- **Medium**: Refactor a `UserManager` for a social app to follow SRP and Dependency Inversion.
+- **Medium**: Refactor a `UserManager` for a social app to follow SRP and DIP.
-- **Medium**: Create a `BookingSystem` for a travel platform, applying Open/Closed and DRY.
+- **Medium**: Create a `BookingSystem` for a travel platform, applying OCP and DRY.
 - **Hard**: Design a `NotificationSystem` for a cloud app, using SRP, KISS, and LoD.

-Try refactoring one system in Java with a UML diagram, explaining how principles improve the design.
+- **Interview**: Show how to apply *Composition over Inheritance* in a Java system with a code example.

 ## Conclusion
-Design principles like SOLID, DRY, KISS, YAGNI, LoD, SoC, POLA, and GRASP guide you to write robust, maintainable Java systems.
+Design principles like SOLID, DRY, KISS, YAGNI, LoD, SoC, Composition over Inheritance, Programming to Interface, Information Hiding, High Cohesion/Low Coupling, Favor Immutability, Least Privilege, POLA, and GRASP guide you to write robust, maintainable Java systems.
 By understanding their purpose, you’ll optimize software, enhance scalability, and teach others effectively.
 This starts Section 4 of the *Official CTO* journey, setting you up for deeper principle exploration.

 **Next Step**: Explore [Single Responsibility Principle](/interview-section/design-principles/single-responsibility-principle) to dive into modular design, or check out [all sections](/interview-section/) to continue your journey.

 ---

 <footer>
-  <p>Connect: <a href="https://github.com/your-profile">GitHub</a> | <a href="https://linkedin.com/in/your-profile">LinkedIn</a></p>
+  <p>Connect: <a href="https://www.linkedin.com/in/ravi-shankar-a725b0225/">LinkedIn</a></p>
-  <p>Contact: <a href="mailto:your-email@example.com">your-email@example.com</a></p>
   <p>&copy; 2025 Official CTO.
 All rights reserved.</p>
 </footer>